-This function should also be used in case of: replacement of the screw of blades width setting system, the motor or after lubrication of the screws and other moving elements of the heads or when significant cutting variances are observed;
+This function should also be used in case of: replacement of the screw of the blades width setting system, motor or after lubrication of the screws and other moving elements of the heads or when significant cutting variances are observed;

+- Switch on the controller and wait until the text "TVS-01" disappears.

-- Turn the main switch to the ON position. - Turn the key switch to most position and wait until "TBS-01" disappears. - Set the head width to 80 mm using provide buttons. - Press and hold down Auto CAL.
-After a while - "Auto CALL" will appear on the displays.
-The controller is now ready for auto-calibration.
+- Turn the key switch to M position.

+- Set the head width to 130 mm.

+- Press and hold down AUTO CALL

+After a while the text "Auto CALL" will appear on the displays.
+The controller is ready for auto-calibration.